Midwifery Q & A

 I am an Aboriginal woman, where should I look for a midwife?

 Women can access midwifery care from any midwifery practice in Ontario with registered midwives.
 Seventh Generation Midwives Toronto is a practice located in downtown Toronto that provides care to all women, but with a special focus on women in the Aboriginal community.
-Women who live on or within driving distance of Six Nations reserve can receive care from Aboriginal midwives at the maternal and child centre.
+Aboriginal women and families who live on or within driving distance of Six Nations reserve can receive care from Aboriginal midwives at the maternal and child centre.

 I am a midwifery student from another country and I'd like to do a placement at a clinic in Ontario.
 How do I arrange this?